Hebrew and Greek Biblical Homonyms

 Second, the English language changes over time, leading to updates of previous versions or entirely new ones.

 The key skills of a translator is the ability to understand the source language and the culture of the country where the text originated, then using a good library of dictionaries and reference materials, to render that material clearly and accurately into the target language.
-However, much of the Greek and Hebrew writing can be translated and read differently dependent on the publisher’s individual belief and preference of content.
+However, much of the Greek and Hebrew writing can be translated and read differently depending on the publisher’s individual belief and preference of content.
 That is why there are so many translated variations and versions of the Holy Bible in print today.

 Bear: (animal) (endure) (birth) (carry) (tell) (yeld)